janpieterk/gemeentekaart-rest/README.md

 ### `data`
 **array, object or string**

 a list of area codes with either highlight colors or an object containing outline, fill and strokewidth.
-Should generally be used in a POSTed JSON document, however simple lists can be appended to the GET string.
-Examples (see also above) List of highlighted municipalities:
+Use in a JSON document.
+Examples: List of highlighted municipalities:
 ```json
 {
     "g_0432" : "#FFE680",